-The Texas Ratio for The First National Bank of Niagara held steady from 14.00% as of December 31, 2012 to 17.02% as of December 31, 2013, resulting in a negative change of 21.55%.
-This indicates that the balance sheet and financial strength for The First National Bank of Niagara has held steady in recent periods.
+The Texas Ratio for The First National Bank of Niagara experienced no significant changes from 14.00% as of December 31, 2012 to 17.02% as of December 31, 2013, resulting in a negative change of 21.55%.
+This indicates that the balance sheet and financial strength for The First National Bank of Niagara has had no significant changes in recent periods.

 In the past year, The First National Bank of Niagara has increased its total deposits by $4.14 million, resulting in 6.81% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth The First National Bank of Niagara has shown is excellent.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 The First National Bank of Niagara has $74.11 million in assets with $7.4 million in equity, resulting in a capitalization level of 9.99%, which is above average.

 |Unbacked Noncurrent Loans||$968,000|

 |Real Estate Owned||$292,000|

 |Historic Data - December 2012|

 |Loan Loss Allowance||$553,000|

 |Real Estate Owned||$248,000|